IndaPlus25/alviny-task-9/specification.md

 ### Syscall numbers

-0: ReadInt.
+0: ReadUInt.
 Reads an integer from stdin and writes to reg1.

 1: PrintUInt.
 Reads an unsigned integer from reg1 and puts it in stdout.